 - money transfers are free between BNP and Bank of America accounts

 - maintenance fee are free for BNP customers who open a BOA saving account.
 US saving accounts are similar to French “comptes-courant”

 Beware!
 The price you see on a price tag is not always what you will actually pay at the register.
 Some States have sales tax that is added to the price of the items.
 Sales tax and taxable items differ from state to state.
 For example, some states place a tax on clothes, but others do not.
 Sales tax varies from 4% to 9%.

 Tipping is a common practice across the U.S., and people generally give a tip to anyone in the service industry.
 This includes restaurants, hotels, taxis, and bars.
-Individuals who work in these areas receive low wages because tipping is the custom, and in fact they make most of their income from tips.
+Individuals who work in these areas receive low wages, and in fact they make most of their income from tips.
 You must consider it as an obligation, only a very bad service justifies not letting a tip.
-A tip of 15-20% is standard in restaurants, and $2 to $3 is typical for food delivery, taxis, and hotel service.
+A tip of 15-20% is standard in restaurants, and $2 to $5 is typical for food delivery, taxis, and hotel service.

 Finding an accommodation

 You have different options: renting, sharing or subletting a place.
 Sharing a place is the best way to improve language skills and sample American culture in a unique way by living with American people.